Odunlami444/DSA-Data-Analysis-Capstone-Project-2/README.md

 - Power Bi

   ## **Charts**
-- Gender distribution across regions and departments
+- Over all gender distribution
-- Gender count by rating
+- Average rating by gender
-- Gender count by Salary
+- Total pay by region
-- Ratings by gender
+- Rating distribution by gender
-- Count of employee by department and region
+- Average salary by department and region
-- Gender count by region
+- Gender distribution by region
-- Gender count by department
+- Salary pay gap

 ## **Note**
 The data used is anonymized and for project purposes only.